pivotal/docs-tap/install-gitops/sops.hbs.md

 - **SOPS CLI** to view and edit SOPS encrypted files.
 To install the SOPS CLI, see [SOPS documentation](https://github.com/mozilla/sops/releases) in GitHub.
-- **Age CLI** to create an ecryption key used to encrypt and decrypt sensitive data.
+- **Age CLI** to create an encryption key used to encrypt and decrypt sensitive data.
 To install the Age CLI, see [age documentation](https://github.com/FiloSottile/age#installation) in GitHub.
 - Completed the [Prerequisites](../prerequisites.hbs.md).
 - [Accepted Tanzu Application Platform EULA and installed Tanzu CLI](../install-tanzu-cli.hbs.md) with any required plug-ins.